AkshatGiri/imessage-explore-export/README.md

-# Imessages Explore and Export
+# iMessage Explore and Export

 iMessage on macos saves all the chats and message in a sqlite database.
 Located at `~/Library/Messages/chat.db`.
 This project is to explore the database and export the messages to a csv file.